Give your scalp some much deserved TLC

 When the scalp is thrown out of balance as a result of hormones, vitamin deficiencies, stress, and pollution levels, you're looking at a complex set of issues.
 Perhaps your hair never feels clean, or your scalp is slipping into papery, snow-flaked territory.
-It makes sense that there’s a new thirst for the ‘skinification’ of scalp and hair routines.
+So it makes sense that there’s a new thirst for the ‘skinification’ of scalp and hair routines.
 This is especially welcome news for anyone keen to swerve seasonal dryness, as well as increased hair fall, this winter.

 Here, five ways to look after your scalp.

 Given the scalp is really just an extension of your face, it often follows the same skin type - if your T-zone is oily, then your scalp usually is too.
 Restore the scalp’s pH with Hårklinikken Stabilizing Shampoo, which contains anti-inflammatory burdock root, at least every other day.
 Your choice of shampoo should also be reflective of any skin woes.

 “In winter, cold air leaves the surface of the scalp less oily and more prone to dryness,” says hairstylist Cim Mahony, who has worked with everyone from street style star Pernille Teisbaek to Hollywood actress Jennifer Lawrence and HRH Crown Princess Mary of Denmark.
 “Ingrown hairs and fungal conditions can cause irritation, too.”
 If you’re looking to treat a flaky, moisture-starved scalp try Rudolph Care Herbal Mint Shampoo.
 Here hydrating glycerine joins forces with tingly, anti-bacterial rosemary for a soothing lather.